Sancho of Provence: Count of Provence

 When Sancho inherited the county of Provence in 1181, he probably also inherited the governing arrangement that had been set up by Alfonso.
 His power would have been heavily circumscribed by a council.
 His first responsibility as count was to defend the county from the claims of Count Raymond V of Toulouse.
 For the following four years, Sancho and his brother Alfonso prosecuted a war against Toulouse.
 On 9 December 1182, Alfonso visited his brother in Aix and exempted the Knights Hospitaller from commercial duties and tolls in Provence.
 In March 1183, Alfonso enfeoffed Sancho with the counties of Gévaudan, Rodez and Carlat.
 Sancho's expense account for his stay at Perpignan in November 1184, where he met his brother, has survived and provides a detailed look at how his court functioned.

 Early in his administration of Provence, conflict arose every spring between him and the neighbouring prince, Count William IV of Forcalquier.
 Finally, in 1184, Sancho signed a treaty of alliance with the count of Forcalquier, the count of Toulouse and the Republic of Genoa agreeing to oppose the king of Aragon's efforts to dominate Genoa and to take the city of Marseille from him.
 Sancho then intervened on the side of Genoa in that commune's war against Pisa.
 These actions of disloyalty caused a rift between the brothers, and Alfonso dispossessed Sancho of Provence, Gévaudan, Rodez and Carlat.
 In his place he appointed Roger-Bernard I, count of Foix, as his bailiff or procurator in Provence.

 According to some historians, the king was merely looking for an excuse to seize control of Provence.
 Alfonso was in Aix by March 1185, when the dating clause of a charter reads "when we recovered Provence from the hands of Sancho, our brother".
-Evidence of Alfonso's ill-will towards can be found in the Gesta comitum Barcinonensium, which records that Alfonso "never loved [his brother Sancho] and did not wish to give him anything in his kingdom."
+Evidence of Alfonso's ill-will towards Sancho can be found in the Gesta comitum Barcinonensium, which records that Alfonso "never loved [his brother Sancho] and did not wish to give him anything in his kingdom."
 (Note: Fratrem quoque suum iam dicti Ildefonsi regis Aragonensis, Sancium nomine, nunquam dilexit et nullam portionem sui regni illi dare voluit.)
 The hostility between Sancho and Alfonso caught the notice of the troubadour Peire Vidal, who addresses the king in a tornada:

 The troubadour Peire Vidal was a contemporary critic of Sancho's government of Provence.